ddsimoes/sd2-kotlin/sd2-spec.md

 - E1002 — Line continuation '|' must be in column 1 immediately after NEWLINE
 - E1004 — Line continuation '|' used outside qualifier context
 - E1005 — '(' of a tuple-constructor must be on the same line as its name
+- E1006 — '[' of a tabular array must be on the same line as its schema
 - E2001 — Duplicate attribute in the same scope
 - E2002 — Attribute after namespace/sub-element
 - E2003 — Duplicate key in map literal